IGiotto12/igiotto12.github.io/README.md

 # IGiotto12.github.io
 [my Web](https://igiotto12.github.io/)
 <hr>
-This is my website that aims to show my info to recruiters while applying for internships as well as publish fun projects
+This is my website that aims to showcase myself!